COVIran Barekat: Results

 On 16 June 2021, a summary of the results obtained in the phase 1 and phase 2 of the clinical trials have been published in the press.
 A peer-reviewed article was submitted for publication in August 2021.
-According to the reports, only mild adverse effects were registered except one case of hypotension, one case of level-2 headache and one case of diminution of platelets that didn't need medical care.
+According to the reports, only mild adverse effects were registered except one case of hypotension, one case of level-2 headache and one case of diminution of platelets that did not need medical care.
 Conventional Virus Neutralizing Test (cVNT) is reported to have shown 93.5% immunogenicity (95% confidence interval: 88.4 – 99.6%).
 On 23 June 2021, the production project manager of the vaccine stated that the results of the second phase have shown "the serum of the people who received the vaccine has 93.5% power to neutralize the virus; thus meaning the vaccine has a very good efficacy that will be shown after the end of the third phase".

 There are claims of some issues with the vaccine's scientific documentation article according to the U.S. Agency for Global Media-owned broadcasting network Radio Farda.

 On 27 July 2021, the Director of the Barkat Pharmaceutical Group stated that a paper with the result of the clinical trials have been prepared and submitted.
 "It will be sent to 10 important scientific journals of the world but it may take time before they publish it".

 In February 2021 (while phase 1 study was ongoing), the head of the vaccine production team at the Setad stated that the vaccine also neutralizes the British mutated COVID-19 virus.

 On 3 March 2022, clinical results have been published in Clinical Microbiology and Infection, a peer-reviewed medical journal.

 On 9 April 2022, peer-reviewed results of the phases I and II of the clinical trials have been published in BMJ Open.

+On 21 September 2023, peer-reviewed results of the phases III of the clinical trials have been published in BMJ Open.
+Conclusion was that the two dose regimen conferred efficacy of 50.2% against symptomatic covid-19, 70.5% against severe disease, and 83.1% against critical disease.
+The vaccine did not raise safety concerns and was well tolerated.